Super-Sons: Publication history

-It was thought that the events of the Crisis on Infinite Earths limited series had erased Superman Jr. and Batman Jr. from DC continuity, but this assumption was later shown to be incorrect.

 A Super-Sons story by Bob Haney was published in the comic special Elseworlds 80-Page Giant (1999).
 In "Elseworlds" tales, "heroes are taken from their usual settings and put into strange times and places – some that have existed, and others that can't, couldn't or shouldn't exist".
 Eventually, the Super-Sons reality would be named Earth-216 and designated a Hypertime reality unaffected by the Crisis.

-The Earth-154 variant of the Super-Sons (and their fathers) appear briefly during the Infinite Crisis limited series, during which time Alexander Luthor, Jr. of Earth-Three warps reality in an attempt to restore the DC Multiverse.
+The Earth-154 variant of the Super-Sons (and their fathers) appear briefly during the Infinite Crisis limited series, during which time Alexander Luthor Jr. of Earth-Three warps reality in an attempt to restore the multiverse.
 Their planet and countless other Earths later contract into a single "New Earth".
 In the limited series 52, it is revealed that 52 identical parallel universes were created.
-During his subsequent attempt to consume the multiverse, the evil Venusian worm Mister Mind altered each of the parallel worlds, creating distinct histories for each.
-According to DC Nation #89, one of those worlds is Earth-16, home of the Super-Sons.
+During his attempt to consume the multiverse, Mister Mind alters each of the parallel worlds, creating distinct histories for each.
+According to DC Nation #89, one of these worlds is Earth-16, home of the Super-Sons.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, the Super-Sons (Chris Kent as Superman and Damian Wayne as Batman) reside on Earth-16 as members of the Just—the sons and daughters of the classic JLA who have inherited a crimeless, utopian universe and so live as idle celebrities.

-The Super-Sons stories

-The titles of the individual 'Parts' of the stories are presented here as they were written in the comic books; in other words, that of Part Two of Little Town With A Big Secret was actually shown in quotation marks and the number of The Angel With A Dirty Name Part 3 was in numerical form rather than being spelled out, as were the previous two parts.
-These variations have thus been reflected below and are not mistakes.

-Unlike the other stories, Saga of the Super Sons and Final Secret of the Super Sons were not divided into parts.

-It should also be pointed out that 'Super Sons' was spelled both on the story titles and on the cover of DC Comics' trade-paperback collection without a hyphen, as here.

-In World's Finest Comics, the title of the series as given on the stories themselves tended to vary from issue to issue, i.e., Superman and Batman, Superman, Batman and their Super-Sons etc. These variations have been mentioned where they occur.
-Cry Not For My Forsaken Son bore only its story title and no series title was given to it at all.